 Most people have heard of health visitors, and more than likely think they are people who only visit new babies and their families at home.
 While it’s true that this is part of their role, they are also there for everyone: Families with children, couples, single people, young people and older people.
 You will find your health visitor at Carden Medical Centre.
 Health visitors are the most accessible health professionals in the community.
 A trip to the surgery, or a telephone call, will gain you access to your health visitor and if you wish they would visit you at home.
 All health visitors are subject to a code of professional conduct, which requires them to act at all times in your interest.
 Their aim is to help you lead as healthy a life as possible, both physically and mentally.
 Here are some typical situations where your health visitor can help you to achieve this aim.

 The health of your baby or young child

 Bringing up children can be a challenge at the best of times.
 Every family with a child under five years has a named health visitor who can advise parents on everyday difficulties, immunisation programmes or any special problems and needs your child may have.
-The baby clinic is held every Wednesday from 10am until 12 midday.

 The impact of a new baby in the family

 The arrival of a new baby can be a very stressful time, when you may feel as if your life’s been turned upside down.
 Your health visitor is not just there for your baby.
 They can help the family with things like understanding employment and benefit rights, supporting new fathers, offering information on local support groups, leisure activities, ante-natal classes, mother & toddler groups, appropriate child care and giving support and advice to single parents.

 In today’s society, there are all sorts of pressures.
 There are many reasons why you may feel in need of help; job loss, bereavement, serious illness, unhappy or violent relationships, difficulties in coping with new customs and language, conflict with parents’ etc. Your health visitor can advise, listen, and if necessary, direct you to more specialist help.